mSvcBench/muBench/Docs/Manual.md

     return response_body
 ```

-### compute_pi <!-- omit in toc -->
+### compute_pi

 The built-in function `compute_pi` computes an `N` number of decimals of the *π*, where `N` is an integer, randomly chosen in an interval [`X`,`Y`] for each execution.
 The larger the interval, the greater the complexity and the stress on the CPU.
 After the computation, the `compute_pi` function returns a dummy string made of `B` kBytes, where `B` is a sample of an exponential random variable whose average is the `mean_response_size` parameter.

 So the input parameters of `compute_pi` are:

 - `"range_complexity": [X, Y]`
 - `"mean_response_size": value`

 Some custom functions are already available in the `CustomFunction` folder that contains also related [Readme](CustomFunctions/README.md) documentation.

-### Real Internal-Service functions <!-- omit in toc -->
+### Real Internal-Service Functions

 µBench can support the execution of real software within a service-cell by using *sidecar* containers that share the namespaces with the main container of the service-cell.
-For instance, a user can include a MongoDB database in the _sdb1_ service by changing the `workmodel.json` as follows:
+For instance, a user can include a MongoDB database in the *sdb1* service by changing the `workmodel.json` as follows:

 ```json
   "sdb1": {